 The problem: Working from home means your morning commute is a breeze!
 No more setting your alarm hours before to get ready for lessons.
 Instead, you might find yourself getting up five minutes before you start.
-The problem is, this isn’t going to make you productive what-so-ever and it will be way too difficult to get back into a morning routine when school’s re-open (yes, they will reopen at some point!)
+The problem is, this isn’t going to make you productive what-so-ever and it will be way too difficult to get back into a morning routine when you return to school.

 The solution: Get up half an hour before your first lesson, maybe make yourself some breakfast and a morning drink, make your bed, let the sun (or the clouds) in by opening those curtains, and get yourself awake both mentally and physically for the day’s work.

 - Get out of those PJ’s!